 The times have found you.
 That’s what they say to generations faced with difficult times.
 I know you didn’t ask for this honor.

 For what it’s worth, I’m sorry you have had to shoulder the burden of living through a pandemic.
-I wish you didn’t have to take classes online, far from your friends and your independence.
-But now that the semester is over, and things are opening back up, here are ideas for how you can spend your time this summer.
+I wish you didn’t have to spend last year taking classes online, far from your friends and your independence.
+But now that the year is over, and things are opening back up, here are 24 ideas for things you can do this summer.

 What’s that?
 I can hear you mumbling there’s nothing to do.
 Hogwash, I say.
 There is always something to do.